Mikhail-Ramirez/nuke-it/README.md

 # Nuke-It

-A nuke switch powered by a CircuitPython-flashed XIAO SAMD21 (or any CircuitPython-compatible board).
+A kill it all and try again switch powered by a CircuitPython-flashed XIAO SAMD21 (or any CircuitPython-compatible board).

 ---